frederic-perez/AmE-dictionary/data/idioms.md

 __run an errand__ :two::hammer:
 __run errands__
 __run for the hills__
+__run wild__ To behave or run around in a wild, unruly, out-of-control manner; to be or become crazy or chaotic. _We tried to have some organized games for the kids, but they all started running wild as soon as they got here._
+__salt in the/(one’s) wound(s)__ An aggravation that makes something unpleasant, difficult, or painful even worse. _I can’t believe Sally broke up with John the day after his team lost the championship match.
+Talk about salt in the wounds!_
 __salt of the earth__ :two: (salt-of-the-earth) If you describe someone as the salt of the earth, you have a lot of respect for them as the type of person who deals with difficult or demanding situations without making any unnecessary fuss.
 A person or group considered as embodying simplicity and moral integrity. _A quiet, hardworking, salt-of-the-earth little man._
 __salty dog__ A sailor, especially a man, who is older and has had a lot of experience on the seas. _The bar was packed with old salty dogs who’d traveled all across the world, sharing stories of their adventures._
 __same old same old__ The same thing that is always done or that always happens.
 It often implies that such a thing is boring or monotonous.
 The phrase is duplicated for emphasis. _We always sit around and do the same old same old.
 Let’s go out this week._